kumar303/jquery-errorq/README.rst

       }
   });

-If the request fails then it gets retried after **retryInterval**.
+If the request fails then it gets retried after a couple seconds.
 You can keep queuing up requests and the failing ones will get retried in the order they were received.